boschresearch/blech-doc/website/content/en/blog/articles/module-system/index.md

 ---
 date: 2020-11-23
-title: "The Blech module system"
+title: "A module system for Blech"
-linkTitle: "Module system"
+linkTitle: "Modules for Blech"
 description: >
     This article motivates and explains the Blech module system
 author: Franz-Josef Grosch